-The Texas Legislature, in 2011, replaced the state's brush control program with the Water Supply Enhancement Program, administered by the Texas State Soil and Water Conservation Board (TSSWCB), with the purpose of targeted control of brush species that are detrimental to water conservation.
+The Texas Legislature, in 2011, replaced the state's brush control program with the Water Supply Enhancement Program, administered by the Texas State Soil and Water Conservation Board (TSSWCB).

-The TSSWCB works through soil and water conservation districts to deliver technical assistance to landowners to implement brush control activities and financial incentives in the form of costsharing are provided to landowners implementing brush control activities on eligible acres consistent with their resource management plan.
 However, the state has not provided funding for the program since Fiscal Year 2018 appropriations of \$2.47 million, even though TSSWCB is statutorily required to operate the program.